Diffuse neutrino background from past core-collapse supernovae: DSNB spectrum

 \subsection{Core collapse to black holes}

 As shown in Sec.~\ref{sec:Core collapse to black holes}, the neutrino spectrum (both the normalization and spectral shape) depends on the final state of collapsed object --- a neutron star or a black hole.
 One can use the DSNB spectrum to test the black-hole formation after the core collapse, which is challenging using the optical observations alone.
-The latest upper limits from the Super-K on the DSNB flux\cite{Super-Kamiokande:2021jaq} already excludes models of a black-hole formation with a few equation-of-state models.\cite{Ashida:2022nnv} This means that one can already constrain fraction of formation of black holes or high-mass neutron stars.
+The flux of models with 100\% BH formation, with a few equations of state~\cite{Ashida:2022nnv}, have already exceeded the 90\% confidence level upper limits.\cite{Super-Kamiokande:2021jaq} This means that one can already constrain fraction of formation of black holes or high-mass neutron stars.
 Future observations with SK-Gd and Hyper-K can constrain these parameters to be smaller than tens of percent levels.\cite{Moller:2018kpn}